Dairy Innovation Helps Close the Nutrient Gap in Schools

 When schools serve breakfast and lunch, they help make it easier for students to meet their nutritional needs.
-And dairy plays a role: Low-fat and fat-free milk is a fundamental part of federal school meal programs because of its nutrient package—providing the No. 1 food source of nine essential nutrients in the diets of America’s children and adolescents.
+And dairy plays a role: Low-fat and fat-free milk is a fundamental part of federal school meal programs because of its nutrient package—providing the No. 1 food source of 13 essential nutrients in the diets of America’s children and adolescents.

 Milk is under-consumed by most age groups, so having milk at school meals helps bring students closer to nutrient recommendations for calcium, potassium, vitamin D and other key nutrients provided by milk.
 A 2017 study showed 77% of daily milk consumption for children ages 5 to 18 came from national school meals programs.

 National Dairy Council and the School Nutrition Foundation recently partnered to share innovative strategies school nutrition professionals use across the county to increase dairy consumption and help students achieve their three servings of dairy every day.
 Here are just a few new approaches that made a difference:

 - In partnership with Dairy West, 40 schools across Utah and Idaho held virtual dairy farm tours in 134 classrooms that connected students with a local dairy farmer to learn where their food comes from, building their understanding of local food systems.